Roadshow Grantee: Clayton County “Community Changemakers”

 The Clayton County residents, now going by the name “Community Changemakers”, completed an Action Plan detailing three priority areas of focus: Water Pollution, Litter, and Youth Engagement.

-Their group’s missing is to bring Clayton County communities together for intergenerational events to reduce litter and involve youth in meaningful civic engagement activities through targeted educational experiences and community health awareness.
+Their group’s mission is to bring Clayton County communities together for intergenerational events to reduce litter and involve youth in meaningful civic engagement activities through targeted educational experiences and community health awareness.